Understanding Dog Paw Yeast Infections: Causes, Symptoms, and Treatments

 Medicated shampoos are the preferred treatment for most mild-to-moderate paw yeast infections.
 These shampoos are designed to be used on the entire body, but they can also be used on just the paws if that is the only affected area.

 The shampoo is mixed with water, massaged into the dogs’ paws until fully lathered, and then left on for 3 to 5 minutes before being completely rinsed off and the paws dried.
-This needs to be repeated 3 times a week for a minimum of four weeks, or as long as it takes to resolve the infection.
+This can be repeated 3 times a week for a minimum of four weeks, or as long as it takes to resolve the infection.

 Oral medications